Robert Somol

-Robert E. Somol Jr. is an architectural theorist currently serving as the director of the School of Architecture at the University of Illinois at Chicago.
+Robert E. Somol Jr. is an architectural theorist and was director of the School of Architecture at the University of Illinois at Chicago from 2007 to 2022.
 His writing has been centrally-linked to "post-critical" architectural theory at the turn of the 21st century; the concept is similar to that of postcritique found in literary criticism.

 Education and career

 He holds an A.B. from Brown University (1982), a J.D. from Harvard Law School, and a Ph.D. in the history of culture from the University of Chicago (1997).
 Previously a professor in the Knowlton School of Architecture at the Ohio State University, he has taught design and theory at Princeton University, UCLA, the University of Illinois at Chicago, Rice University, Columbia University, the University of Michigan, and the Harvard Graduate School of Design.
 Somol was formerly a principal at the Los Angeles architecture firm P XS.
 He is the co-designer of "off-use," an award-winning studio and residence in Los Angeles (2002) that "combines the speculative discipline of modernism with the material excesses of mass culture."
 He is also a member of the Research Board of the Berlage Institute in Rotterdam.
 He was the guest editor for volume five of the contemporary architecture journal Log and served as a member of its editorial board, ANY, which explored the cultural role of architecture and its relationships to other disciplines.